 NOTE 3: The edge load analytics from ADAES can be either statistics or predictions on the T-EAS.

 NOTE 4: The statistical KPI value can be used for both normal ACR and service continuity planning.

+When the ECS-ER is available and common EAS information corresponding to the Application Group ID (received in step 1a or ACR management event subscription) is not available, then the S-EES identifies one T-EAS for the application group and interacts with the ECS-ER to store the common EAS information as described in clause 8.20.2.3.
+If common EAS information is already available corresponding to the Application Group ID in the repository, then the ECS-ER returns the common EAS information to the S-EES as described in clause 8.20.2.3.

 5. If the request was received from the S-EAS, the S-EES responds to the S-EAS with the discovered T-EAS Information.

-For responding S-EAS requesting EAS serving the application group, only EAS endpoint and EAS ID are included in EAS profile of Discovered EAS list.
+For responding S-EAS requesting EAS serving the application group for EAS synchronization, only EAS endpoint and EAS ID are included in EAS profile of Discovered EAS list.